Privacy choices

 Quick overview

-Hue Codex Color Blindness Simulator is a free browser-based tool that previews HEX palettes through protanopia, deuteranopia, tritanopia, and achromatopsia-style simulations.
-It compares original and simulated swatches side by side and exports a copy-ready report for accessibility review.
+Hue Codex Color Blindness Simulator is a free browser-based tool that previews concrete CSS color palettes through protanopia, deuteranopia, tritanopia, and achromatopsia-style simulations.
+Inputs may use alpha-capable HEX, RGB, HSL, HWB, Lab/LCH, OKLab/OKLCH, supported color() values, fixed color names, or transparent.
+The tool preserves alpha in the swatches, compares original and simulated colors side by side, and exports a copy-ready review report.

 • Use the simulator to check whether a palette depends too heavily on hue differences.